glorpen/PySolar/README.rst

 Main purpose of this package is to provide end-user with charge data and lightness meter from Logitech Solar Keyboard.

+Library/application is only tested with Logitech Wireless Solar Keyboard K750, but other devices could work as well.

 For now, package consists of:

 - DBus service